 The City of Sacramento Brownfields Program assists in the redevelopment on sites that may contain environmental contamination.
 Brownfields are real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant or contaminant.
 The City’s Brownfields Program provides financial and technical assistance for Brownfields revitalization, including grants for environmental assessment, cleanup, and job training.
-To learn more about the program, watch this video.

 In July 2009, the City was awarded $400,000 in grant funds from the U.S. Environmental Protection Agency.
 The grant will fund activities designed to encourage Brownfields redevelopment in Sacramento.
 Under the grant, $328,000 has been allocated to conduct site assessments at no cost to the applicant.
 The funds are used as an opportunity to gain more information about a site's condition, which can directly affect decisions on property acquisition or cleanup strategy.